bellingcat/auto-archiver/docs/source/installation/setup.md

        1.  `-v` same as above, this is a volume instruction
        2.  `$PWD/local_archive` is a folder `local_archive/` in case you want to archive locally and have the files accessible outside docker
        3.  `/app/local_archive` is a folder inside docker that you can reference in your orchestration.yml file
+   6. ` -- "https://example.com/1/"` this will pass the URL to archive to the default [command line feeder](../modules/autogen/feeder/cli_feeder.md)

 ### Example invocations